John Carne Bidwill: Migration

-In September 1838 John Bidwill arrived in Sydney, Australia, and while waiting for the survey of land that he had been allotted, he joined a commercial firm.
-He was sent in a schooner to New Zealand, arriving at the Bay of Islands on 5 February 1839.
-Over the next two months he took a journey into the interior of the North Island collecting botanical and other scientific specimens.
+On 30 August 1838 John Bidwill arrived in Sydney, New South Wales, on the barque Arachne.
+He entered into a partnership with William Tucker and the pair traded as shipping agents and merchants under the name W. Tucker & Co.
+He was sent to New Zealand and arrived at the Bay of Islands on 5 February 1839.
+He went on an expedition into North Island to collect specimens.
 He sent the plants he collected to John Lindley, although Lindley never published them.
 As part of his journey, Bidwill ascended Mount Ngauruhoe and for many years, it had been believed that this was the first significant European climb of a New Zealand mountain.
 However, it is now acknowledged that Mount Sparrman in Fiordland was the first ascent by Europeans; this happened in 1773 as part of the second voyage of James Cook.
 Whilst that his is much lower at 969 metre, the degree of difficulty is about the same.

-An account of this journey, Rambles in New Zealand, was published in London in 1841.
-He stated that "these rambles were abruptly put an end to by the increasing business of the mercantile firm at Sydney with which I am connected", but he returned to New Zealand in 1840 and spent some time at Port Nicholson and its neighbourhood.
-In July 1841 he met Joseph Dalton Hooker who, in his Introductory Essay to the Flora of Tasmania, mentions that Bidwill accompanied him "in my excursions round Port Jackson and impressed me deeply with the extent of his knowledge and fertile talents".

 Richard Clough considers Bidwill was the first to introduce plant breeding to Australia.
 Bidwill worked with both native and exotic plants, and in 1843, he released his first hybrid, which was a hybrid between two Australian plants – Hibiscus splendens and H. heterophyllus – which he named ‘Hibiscus Sydneyi’.
 The hybrid belladonna lilies derived from Amaryllis belladonna and Brunsvigia spp., which are now grown all over the world, were first raised by him in 1841.